-Lovely people, if you subscribe to my newsletter, you will know I have become intimately familiar with the term herding cats in the course of writing the latest Gobbelino London book.
+Lovely people, if you’ve been following me for a while, you will know I have become intimately familiar with the term herding cats in the course of writing the Gobbelino London books.

 Which, yes, I know is appropriate, and also, yes, I brought it on myself by choosing to write a series about a feline PI.
 I mean, choosing.
 ‘Choosing’, really.
 Some characters are insistent, and anyone who’s ever shared space with a cat knows just how insistent the average feline can be.
 Their level of willpower is entirely disproportionate to their body mass.
 Just like their personalities.

 Anyhow.
 Cat herding continues, but the end result is that I’ve ended up with some very fun extra scenes when they all got away on me.
-Some of these I’ll share with newsletter subscribers only (yes, that’s an incredibly unsubtle hint about how you should sign up here if you haven’t already), but this one is for everyone.
+Some of these I’ll share with newsletter subscribers only (yes, that’s an incredibly unsubtle hint about how you should sign up here if you haven’t already), but this one, from the fifth book, A Worry of Weres, is for everyone.

 Happy reading, lovely people!